BNasmith/PTForsyth/PTFWorkofChrist.md

 relation to God.
 Then when it is taken home individually it changes our present attitude.
 Christ, as it were, put us into the eternal
-Church ; the Holy Spirit teaches us how to behave properly in the Church.
+Church; the Holy Spirit teaches us how to behave properly in the Church.